 Worship is at the center of faith life at MPLC.
 We gather "round" in our unique, saucer-shaped, ¾ circular worship space, where everyone has a good view.
 Guests are welcome at all worship services (and there’s no awkward "guest introduction" time to worry about!).

-We offer three in person worship services per week: Saturdays at 4PM*, Sundays at 8:30AM (also livestreamed); and Sundays at 11AM.
-Currently, masks are required in the building.
+We offer three in person worship services per week: Saturdays at 5PM, Sundays at 8:30AM (also livestreamed); and Sundays at 10:15AM*.

 Here’s a bit more about our worship services, under 'normal' circumstances: